 Think of it as a mini Food & Wine Fest, with culinary demos, wine seminars, cookbook authors and more… your opportunity to take it all in.
 Marketplace tastes include lots of the new dishes for 2010: USA’s bison chili with wild mushrooms, Belgium’s steamed mussels with roasted garlic, South Korea’s lettuce wraps with roast pork and kimchi slaw . . . you’ll navigate 10 savory stations just steps from each other.
 And then there are the sweets, with four new desserts, from pecan bread pudding to Belgium waffles with berries, and loads of chocolate.

 Cost is $195, tax and gratuity included.
 Theme park admission is required.

 It’s an evening of delicious tastes and live music – and the perfect excuse to indulge.
 With a goodie bag to go!

-posted on August 29th, 2010 by Thomas Smith, Social Media Director, Disney Parks
+posted on August 29th, 2010 by Thomas Smith, Editorial Content Director, Disney Parks